rumaker/rcb/README.md

 1. Common Python Commands for Computer Vision
  * GPIOZero Library for buttons
  * Pi Camera Library

+1. Using the PI Camera basics no machine learning
+ 1. Taking Pictures with the PI
+ 1. Taking Pictures with a button
+ 1. Using motion detection to take a picture
+1. Seeing the world as data
+ * Numpy
  * SciKit: SKIMage, what is it?
 Why is it special?
  * Looking at the world as data instead of pixels
  * How are pixels data?